-Production sites adopted Higg ✓ 1 factory in China ✓ 1 factory in Thailand The Higg Index is a set of indicator-based self-assessment tools that measures sustainability performance of different environment categories.
+Top Form has adopted The Higg Index to disclose our environmental performance to our customers.
+The Higg Index is a set of indicator-based self-assessment tools that measures sustainability performance of different environment categories.
 It was developed by the Sustainable Apparel Coalition (SAC), an organization of global apparel and footwear leaders working together to reduce the environmental impact of the industry.
+In FY2021, Top Form has seven facilities adopted the Higg Index, two in Greater China, four in Thailand and one in Cambodia.
+The verifications of the score is conducted upon customers' request.